oilogger/oilogger.github.io/_posts/2016-09-12-double-standards-and-nail-yakupov.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Keep seeing some bloggers/fans insist that Yakupov MUST play with McDavid.
 IMO that ship has sailed!
 Time for Yak to prove it... on his own!</p>&mdash; Bob Stauffer (@Bob_Stauffer) <a href="https://twitter.com/Bob_Stauffer/status/773731812656807936">September 8, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-That tweet from Bob Stauffer *nearly* got me to dust off Oilogger.
+My desire to respond to that tweet from Bob Stauffer *nearly* got me to dust off Oilogger.
 I've been thinking about it for two years now.

 Just three days later, however, [this blog post finally did](http://oilonwhyte.com/2016/09/10/edmonton-oilers-yakupov-needs-prove-himself-by-himself/?utm_source=oilogger).
 There was no way to respond in 140 characters or less.
+I usually enjoy reading the articles on [Oil on Whyte](http://oilonwhyte.com), it's a great site, but this one I disagree with a lot, as you'll see.
+I feel it perpetuates a number of myths about Yakupov and the Oilers in general, and I want to gather my thoughts on the topic in one place.

-I'm not sure I've ever disagreed more with a blog post about the Oilers, so here is my response to "Yakupov Needs to Prove Himself, By Himself".
+Without further ado, here is my response to "Yakupov Needs to Prove Himself, By Himself".
 <!--break-->

 > *[Silber](http://oilonwhyte.com/2016/09/10/edmonton-oilers-yakupov-needs-prove-himself-by-himself/?utm_source=oilogger)*: Edmonton Oilers winger Nail Yakupov hasn’t exactly been able to live up to the expectations put on his shoulders at the 2012 NHL Entry Draft.
 Automatically, the first-overall pick was <u>expected to turn around the Oilers franchise</u>... *[emphasis added]*